hyperledger-archives/ursa-rfcs/enclave-interface/README.md

 using the methods they are already used to using.
 Care must be taken so this scheme does not change frequency with each enclave provider that is to be supported.

+Another possibility is that this approach is too flexible and requires intimate knowledge about crypto algorithms.
+To mitigate this, predefined ciphers can be created for end consumers like RSA-3072-PSS-SHA256 or AES-256-GCM or AES-128-CBC-HMAC-SHA256 or XCHACHA20-POLY1305.
+This reduces algorithmic agility that is an inherent problem with many cryptographic libraries.

 # Rationale and alternatives
 [alternatives]: #alternatives

 # Prior art
 [prior-art]: #prior-art